Teaching

 Landscape genetics labs

 These labs were developed for ESPM 154: Landscape Genetics, a course at UC Berkeley instructed by Ian Wang.
-The labs cover population structure, Isolation-by-Distance (IBD) and Isolation-by-Environment (IBE), Genotype-Environment Assocation (GEA) analysis, and landscape genetic simulations using Geonomics and Evodoodle.
+The labs cover population structure, Isolation-by-Distance (IBD) and Isolation-by-Environment (IBE), Genotype-Environment Association (GEA) analysis, and landscape genetic simulations using Geonomics and Evodoodle.
 Lab materials can be found here.

 Algatr workshop